ETC-A/etca-spec/extensions/full-immediates/README.md

 +-----+-----+----+
 ```

 Only `MM=00` is defined by base.
 This extension applies to any instruction which uses an ABM byte.
-This extension also allows the use of register-register mode for the purpose of
+This extension also allows the use of register-register format for the purpose of
 full immediates on instructions which are immediate only.
 Examples of such instructions are `SLO`, `READCR`, and `WRITECR`.
+Note that the corresponding operations in the register-register format are `POP`, `LEA`, and `INT`/`IRET`, for which immediate operands do not make sense.

+When such an opcode appears in the register-register format, in a full immediate operand mode, it is treated
+by this spec exactly as if it were the register-immediate format opcode.

 The following ABM byte values are added: